Norimichi Hirakawa The Irreversible

 1024 sequences of 2 seconds video of irreversible change are rewinding.
 Recorded reverse time ticks forward on audience mind in real time.

-For good (or evil), the time never return.
+For good (or evil), the time never returns.

 Looking irreversible change in rewinding direction is never implemented by real-time processing because of its impossibility of inverse operation.